interagent/prmd/docs/schemata.md

 Each attribute MAY include the following properties:

 * `pattern` - a regex encoded in a string that the valid values MUST match
-* `readOnly` - boolean value defining if the attribute can be modified, assumes `false` if omitted
 * `format` - format of the value.
 MUST be one of spec defined `["date-time", "email", "hostname", "ipv4", "ipv6", "uri"]` or defined by us `["uuid"]`

 Examples: